Skip to main content

 • More support from a plan: Family Care self-directed supports can also let a family member provide paid care.

-• County limits matter: PACE was limited to Kenosha, Milwaukee, Racine, and Waukesha counties as of March 2026, and Family Care Partnership is only in some counties.
+• County limits matter: As of May 6, 2026, PACE is available in Kenosha, Milwaukee, Racine, and Waukesha counties.
+Family Care Partnership is only in some counties.

 What this help actually looks like in Wisconsin